MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/01-discover-govern-agents-template.md

 1. Select the **x** on the pop-up window to close out the winow.
 1. **Outcome**: You can check an Agent’s metadata.

-# Lab 1 Exercise 2: Manage Agents with Agent 365
+# Exercise 1a: Manage Agents with Agent 365

 ## Task 1: Onboard an Agent